dirkpetersen/froster/README.md

   -h, --help            show this help message and exit --mount-point MOUNTPOINT, -m MOUNTPOINT
                         pick a custom mount point, this only works if you select a single folder.
-  --ec2, -e             Mount folder on new EC2 instance instead of local machine --unmount, -u         unmount instead of mount, you can also use the umount sub command instead.
+  --aws, -a             Mount folder on new EC2 instance instead of local machine --unmount, -u         unmount instead of mount, you can also use the umount sub command instead.
 ```